theriley106/mitm-keylogger/README.md

-# hunter2
+# mitm-proxy
-Proxy to remove password field text obfuscation network wide
+Using a MITM proxy to add a browser-based keylogger to devices on your local network